-I love to guide sailors on their journey to sail anywhere.
+I coach sailors to sail anywhere.

 Paul Exner